The-Iceburg/TotemsPlus/README.md

 # Conclusion

 Totems Plus was our very first project that we still hold very close to our heart.
-We like to come back and add to it every now and again with the hope that one day at least 1 person will find it usefull
+We like to come back and add to it every now and again with the hope that one day at least 1 person will find it usefull.
+Also if you have any ideas for features we could add to keep us busy hit us up on twitter @theiceburg21

 Thanks - Ormatist + Dockuin